AASA Channel Excellence Award presented by Epicor

 Applicants/applications for the Channel Excellence Award must meet the following criteria:

-Application form must be completed in full and submitted by Wednesday, January 8, 2020.
+APPLICATION DEADLINE EXTENDED!
+Application form must be completed in full and submitted by Friday, January 24, 2020.

 Initiative/program must be created, owned and/or executed by a collaborative effort between an aftermarket supplier (manufacturer) and channel partner (retailer, e-tailer, distributor, repair facility, national service chain, repair facility).